 - Plastic Wrap Liquids.
 There are lots of packing-cube options for toiletries that tend to leak.
 Use a packing cube that is sealed and can’t be unbuttoned or unsnapped open.
 Then, place each liquid bottle inside a plastic bag.
 Even though the plastic wrap is protecting your other items from being spilled on, it’s still a pain to have to clean the packing cube after a leak.
 So, place items in a plastic bag that you can just throw out when dirty and replace.

 For people traveling with a backpack or duffle bag, the tips are similar.
-However, with a backpack, it could be more efficient to roll clothing to save space based on the shape of the backpack.
+However, if it’s a roll top backpack you’re carrying, it could be more efficient to roll clothing to save space based on the shape of the backpack.
 You should also try to disperse the weight evenly across your back so that it isn’t putting too much pressure on one spot.
 And as always, wrap your liquids so they don’t spill on your stuff.

 We’d love to hear all the other tips out there that we missed.
 What are your tips for packing luggage?